 The Precious Metal Fund invests in the shares of companies engaged in mining and processing precious metals – primarily gold, but also platinum, palladium, silver and diamonds - around the world.

-With extensive experience and expertise in both the technical and financial aspects of the industry, the fund advisors seek to identify companies trading significantly below fair value but offering attractive resource and production growth; and the catalysts likely to unlock the potential of these underlying assets.
+With extensive experience and expertise in both the technical and financial aspects of the industry, the fund managers seek to identify companies trading significantly below fair value but offering attractive resource and production growth; and the catalysts likely to unlock the potential of these underlying assets.

 The fund's investment horizon is longer term.
 Mining takes time; the rewards can be substantial, but so too the timeframe to reap them.
 The Precious Metals Fund has thus one clear objective: strong capital growth over the medium to longer term.